calc84maniac/tiboyce/README.md

     NameSAV.8xv - The contents of the battery-backed cartridge save data.
     NameStA.8xv - The automatic save state for this game.
     NameSt#.8xv - The manual save state for the given numbered slot.
+    NameSv#.8xv - The cartridge save associated with a numbered save state.
     TIBoyCE.8xp - The executable launcher.
     TIBoyCfg.8xv - The current emulator configuration.
     TIBoyDat.8xv - The core emulator data, loaded by the launcher.
     TIBoySkn.8xv - An optional skin to be displayed in "no scaling" mode.

-Note that the auto save state cannot be loaded properly if the cartridge save data file is deleted.
+Note that save states cannot be loaded properly if the associated cartridge save data file is deleted or replaced.
+When transferring save states, make sure to include both the `St#` and `Sv#` files.
+However, this doesn't apply to games that have no cartridge save data in the first place.

 Build Instructions
 ------------------